And God Created Woman (1956 film): Production

 By the mid-1950s Roger Vadim was an established screenwriter and had written several movies starring his then wife Brigitte Bardot.
 Producer Raoul Levy wanted Vadim to write and direct a film starring Bardot, and suggested he adapt the book The Little Genius by Maurice Garçon.
 Vadim disliked the book and came up with a new story, one based on a trial of a woman who had been the mistress of three different brothers, and who killed one of them.
 Vadim was particularly taken with the attitude of the woman towards her lovers, the jury and the police.
 Levy liked Vadim's idea and obtained finance.

-Levy succeeded in raising finance from Columbia, who would provide color and CinemaScope provided Curt Jurgens was given a role.
+Levy sought finance from Columbia Pictures, which was interested in the film even if it could not produce or distribute it itself.
+Money would be forthcoming, as well as color and CinemaScope, provided Curd Jurgens was given a role.
 The parts of the brothers had already been cast so Vadim rewrote the script in two days to expand the part of an arms dealer so it could be offered to Jurgens.
+Meanwhile, Columbia acquired small-scale independent Kingsley-International Pictures to finesse its way around being associated with a Hays Code-violating film with nudity and adult themes.

 Reception

 Box office

-The film was a big hit in France, one of the ten most popular films at the British box-office in its year of release and the biggest foreign-language film ever in the United States at the time.
-(With rentals of $4 million.
-It held the record until La Dolce Vita.)
+The film was a big hit in France, one of the ten most popular films at the British box-office in its year of release, and the biggest foreign-language film ever in the United States at the time.
+It earned over $8 million for France, more than the country's biggest export (the Renault Dauphine), grossed $12 million in the U.S. (good for $4 million in earnings), and a further $21 million around the globe.

-The film was extremely popular in Kansas City, where it played for a year at the Kimo Theatre grossing over $100,000, a record for Kansas City at the time.
-In Europe，this movie have smashed attendance records from Norway to the Middle East.
-It earned over $8 million, more than France's biggest export — "the Renault Dauphine".

-In the United States the film was released by Kingsley-International, a subsidiary of Columbia Pictures as Columbia was forbidden to release a film with nudity and adult themes.
-The Catholic Legion of Decency gave it a "C" for "Condemned" rating.
+In the United States the film was released by Kingsley-International Pictures, operating as a subsidiary of Columbia Pictures to spare the studio (and financial backer) a scourging for undermining the Hays Code.
+The Catholic National Legion of Decency gave it a "C" for "Condemned" rating.
 A Columbia spokesman stated that the film would have received twice as many bookings with a less restrictive "B" rating, but would only have done half the business.
+Variety reported that in spite of the rating, the film broke "local records at the Paris Theatre, N.Y., and at other houses where it has played", and noted that "In Fitchburg, Mass., it actually outgrossed Ten Commandments."
+Legal efforts to block or seize the film only fanned its notoriety.

+The film was extremely popular in Kansas City, where it played for a year at the Kimo Theatre, grossing over $100,000, a record for Kansas City at the time.
+In Europe, this movie smashed attendance records from Norway to the Middle East.

+In 1993, author Peter Lev described the film's impact in America: